CoMoS-SA/workshop_R-tidyverse/README.md

 The workshop covers topics on data science throughout a typical research project.
 No prior knowledge of *R* is required!
 Hopefully even those of you familiar with “base R” (but not the tidyverse) will find something new.

+The material is based on [*R for Data Science*](http://r4ds.had.co.nz/index.html) by Garrett Grolemund and Hadley Wickham.
+See also their book
+[*R for Data Science: Import, Tidy, Transform, Visualize, and Model Data *](https://www.amazon.it/dp/1491910399) published by O'Reilly Media, 2017.

 ## Schedule (TBC)

 Date | Time | Room